weaverbel/intro-computational-thinking/content/4-lesson.md

 When breaking coding problems down, **pseudocode** is a useful tool, regardless of programming language.
 Pseudocode lists each step of a process so your steps are arranged in a logical order before you code.

-Pseudocode is also a good way to explain your needs to software developers or to run your ideas past people who may not be programmers.
+Pseudocode is a good way to explain your needs to software developers or to run your ideas past people who may not be programmers.

 #### Pseudocode example